foureyes/mtec1002-spring2014/labs/08/js-conditionals-review.markdown

 </section>

 <section markdown="block">
-### Commands for Saving and Sharing Changes
+### Git - Saving and Sharing Changes

-__What's are the actual commands that you use for making, saving and sharing changes?
+__What's are the commands that you would use for making, saving and sharing changes?
 Let's start with just making the change and prepping it to be saved.__ &rarr;

 <div class="incremental" markdown="block">